cn0047/stash/ed/mySql/README.md

         * Text (65535 bytes).
         * Mediumtext (16 777 215 bytes).
         * Longtext (4 294 967 295 bytes).
-    * Enum.
+    * Enum (You cannot employ a user variable as an enumeration value, an enumeration value can also be the empty string ('') or NULL).
-    * Set (Is a string object that can have zero or more values).
+    * Set (Is a string object that can have zero or more values, can have a maximum of 64 distinct members, cannot contain comma).
 * Spatial Data Types:
     * Geometry.
     * Point.